SteveMuiyuro/Project_Quizzical/README.md

 This project is on the following concepts;

+Fetching data from the API and displaying on the front end

-The application of react hooks:
+The application of react hooks such as;

 - useContext
 - useRef